mistergjones/03-Ping-single-column-coming-/README.md

 1. desktop version
 2. mobile version (via media queries.
 Set at 375px)
 3. ensure an appropriate "error" message appeared if an invalid email address was entered.
 This was achieved via a REGEXP.
 4. Social media icons.
-Achieved from IonIcons using their <script></script> tag to their CDN.
+Achieved from IonIcons using their <script></script> tag to their icon endpoint.